yusuke-takase/grasp2alm/docs/source/gauss_beam.rst

 Elliptical Beam
 ---------------

-For an elliptical Gaussian beam, the coefficients are more complex and involve modified Bessel functions of the first kind :math:`I_v(x)`:
+For an elliptical Gaussian beam, the coefficients are more complex and involve modified Bessel functions of the first kind :math:`I_v(x)` and we must promise that :math:`m` is even:

 .. math::
    a_{\ell m}^{T} = \sqrt{\frac{2\ell + 1}{4\pi}} \exp\left(-\frac{\ell(\ell + 1)\sigma_x^2 (1 - e^2/2)}{2}\right) I_{\frac{m}{2}}\left(\frac{\ell(\ell + 1)\sigma_x^2 e^2}{4}\right)